 Each available template is a collection of descriptors for a specific entity, and each descriptor is mapped to the CIDOC-CRM ontology.
 The aim is manifold: to provide reference implementations to be used by institutions and projects not familiar with CIDOC-CRM, to create usable guidelines to generate input interfaces for born-CRM semantic data and to guide mapping processes from extant sources into the CRM conformant reference model using tools such as 3M.

 Each of the Models listed above present an initial introduction of the sources and the methodology used for grounding the model.
-Following this introduction, each descriptor is defined, and its modelling in both textual and graphical form is provided to the reader.
+Following this introduction, each descriptor is defined, and its modelling in provided in textual, graphical form and RDF turtle representation.
+Graphical representations use CRITERIA, an open source python app (MIT license) developed by the © 2020 Canadian Heritage Information Network, Canadian Heritage, Government of Canada - Réseau Canadien d'information sur le patrimoine, Patrimoine canadien, Gouvernement du Canada.

 Within the project some (very few really) properties and classes have been created as an extension of CIDOC-CRM or other ontologies.
 In this section we list them, pointing to the reader to their usefulness and where they can be found.